-(a) The mother of a newborn infant may relinquish custody of the newborn infant to an authorized Safe Haven by voluntarily surrendering the newborn infant to authorized Safe Haven personnel; provided, that:

-- (1) the infant is thirty (30) days or younger, as determined to a reasonable degree of medical certainty by authorized Safe Haven personnel; - 17 (2) the mother expresses no clear intention to return for the newborn18 infant; and - (3) the infant presents no evidence of child abuse that occurred at any time prior to the act of relinquishment.
+- (a) The mother of a newborn infant may relinquish custody of the newborn infant to an authorized Safe Haven by voluntarily surrendering the newborn infant to authorized Safe Haven personnel; provided, that: - (1) the infant is thirty (30) days or younger, as determined to a reasonable degree of medical certainty by authorized Safe Haven personnel; - (2) the mother expresses no clear intention to return for the newborn infant; and - (3) the infant presents no evidence of child abuse that occurred at any time prior to the act of relinquishment.

 Due to extenuating circumstances, if the mother of a newborn infant is unable to relinquish custody of the newborn infant at an authorized Safe Haven, emergency medical services personnel, as defined in 10 GCA Chapter 84, may take custody of the infant upon the consent of the mother, if the mother dials the 911 emergency call number and stays with the infant until emergency medical services personnel arrive to take custody of the infant.
-An infant relinquished under this Section must meet the conditions under subsections (a)(1)-(3) of this Section.
-The dispatch center or the emergency medical services personnel shall inform the infant's mother of the ability to remain anonymous as described in §13504 of this Article."
+An infant relinquished under this Section must meet the conditions under

+Subsections (a)(1)-(3) of this Section.
+The dispatch center or the emergency medical services personnel shall inform the infant's mother of the ability to remain anonymous as described in § 13504 of this Article."

-3 Section 3. §13505 of Article 5, Chapter 13, Title 19 Guam Code Annotated 4 is hereby amended to read:
+Section 3. § 13505 of Article 5, Chapter 13, Title 19, Guam Code Annotated, is hereby amended to read:

-§ 13505.
+"§ 13505.
 Custody.

-(a) Notwithstanding any other provision of law, an authorized Safe Haven 6 shall assume emergency protective custody of a relinquished newborn infant 7 immediately upon surrender by the mother to authorized Safe Haven personnel 8 affiliated with the authorized Safe Haven, or upon transfer of physical custody by 9 10 authorized Safe Haven personnel of another authorized Safe Haven that cannot provide necessary emergency medical services, and shall maintain protective 11 custody until custody is assumed by Child Protective Services.
-The authorized Safe 12 Haven shall transfer physical custody of the relinquished newborn infant to the 13 nearest hospital with an emergency department, pursuant to § 13507(a)(3) of this 14 Article.
-The hospital shall maintain physical custody of the relinquished newborn 15 16 infant for forty-eight (48) hours.

-(b) Child Protective Services shall assume temporary protective custody of the relinquished newborn infant immediately upon receipt of notice under § 13507(a)(8) of this Article, and shall take any action authorized under Guam law to achieve safety and permanency for the newborn infant subject to the limitations of this Article.

-(c) Notwithstanding any other provision of law, an authorized Safe Haven shall transfer physical custody of the relinquished newborn infant to Child Protective Services as early as possible considering the newborn infant's medical condition as determined to a reasonable degree of medical certainty by a physician.
+- (a) Notwithstanding any other provision of law, an authorized Safe Haven shall assume emergency protective custody of a relinquished newborn infant immediately upon surrender by the mother to authorized Safe Haven personnel affiliated with the authorized Safe Haven, and shall maintain protective custody until custody is assumed by Child Protective Services.
+The authorized Safe Haven shall transfer physical custody of the relinquished newborn infant to the nearest hospital with an emergency department, pursuant to § 13507(a)(3) of this Article.
+The hospital shall maintain physical custody of the relinquished newborn infant for forty-eight (48) hours. - (b) Child Protective Services shall assume temporary protective custody of the relinquished newborn infant immediately upon receipt of notice under § 13507(a)(8) of this Article and shall take any action authorized under Guam law to achieve safety and permanency for the newborn infant subject to the limitations of this Article. - (c) Notwithstanding any other provision of law, no court of Guam shall enter an order pertaining to custody of the relinquished newborn infant, and Child Protective Services shall not relinquish temporary protective custody until: - (1) forty-eight (48) hours have elapsed from the time of relinquishment by the mother; and